History buffs (and a lot of other folks) will find plenty of things to do in Cordoba, Spain.

 With awesome shopping opportunities, a range of fantastic museums, delicious local food, and thousands of years of history to explore, Cordoba is a must-visit Spanish city.

 In this article, we’ll be covering some of the absolute best things to see and do in Cordoba.
-And believe us, there’s a lot to choose from!
+Believe us, there’s a lot more to choose from than you might think!

 Where to Stay in Cordoba